CRChaotic/react-carousel/README.md

 ];
 ```
 - Make sure carousel having size(e.g width:800px, height:500px)
-- Animation could be one of slide, fade or just empty string or does not provide prop aniamtion which means no animation
+- Animation could be one of slide, fade or just empty string or does not provide prop animation which means no animation
 ```
 <Carousel
   items={items}